spotDL/spotify-downloader/README.md

 <img src="http://i.imgur.com/Dg8p9up.png" width="600">

-- **This version supports Python 3**, Python 2 compatibility was dropped because of the way it deals with unicode.
-If you need to use Python 2 though, check out the `python2` branch.
+- **This tool supports only Python 3**, Python 2 compatibility was dropped because of the way it deals with unicode.
+If you need to use Python 2 though, check out the (old) `python2` branch.

 - Note: `play` and `lyrics` commands have been deprecated in the current brach since they were not of much use and created unnecessary clutter.
 You can still get them back by using `old` branch though.